animeshpaul91/Robustness-of-CNN-s/README.md

 classifying images.

 Problem statement​ : The project is aimed at the measurement of the vulnerability of a convolutional neural network to adversarial examples (images).
-For instance, given an input x, and any target classification t, it is possible to find a new input x’ that is similar to x but is classified as t.
 The idea is to generate slightly distorted images (cited in [1] as attacks to a neural network) and measure the probability of its misclassification.
 The paper [1] discusses three new attack algorithms tailored to three distance metrics (L0, L2, and Linfinity distances) and uses these as a benchmark to evaluate the defensiveness of a given CNN.
 I have implemented the L-2 adversarial